rust-lang/this-week-in-rust/draft/2026-08-12-this-week-in-rust.md

 ### Project/Tooling Updates

-**Starting next issue we are making changes to the Project/Tooling Updates Section - see [here](https://github.com/rust-lang/this-week-in-rust/issues/8575) for more details**
+We are making changes to the Project/Tooling Updates Section - see [here](https://github.com/rust-lang/this-week-in-rust/issues/8575) for more details

 ### Observations/Thoughts